County Line Market Returning to Tionesta

 “We are doing our best to support other local businesses whenever possible,” said Connie.
 “We purchased our insurance policy from Matt Confer of Burns & Burns, new flooring from Tionesta Builders Supply, renovation materials from Lander’s General Store and Ochs Building Supply, new heat and hot water systems installed by Motter Refrigeration, and will have a new water filtration system installed by Hartzell’s Water Conditioning.
 We are also grateful to Randy Lander for his mentorship and Marty Taugner of Howard Hanna Forest Realty for his patience and helpfulness throughout the process of buying the store.”

-The Faraone family originally owned the business until 1985.
-Then, it was owned by Jeffery and Mary Weaver until 2009, followed by the McCloskey’s until it closed in 2016.
+The market has a long history of family-based ownership – records show the Faraone family owned and operated the business until 1985 when it was sold to Jeff and Mary Weaver.
+In 2009, the McCloskey family purchased the market and operated it until it closed in 2016.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.